 Formal expectations should be discussed with your employer.

 What if I have a pre-existing injury?

-If you currently have a compensable condition or are receiving support through the department for a non-compensable condition, it is important that you continue to adhere to any medical restrictions and return to work programs that have been implemented.
+If you currently have a compensable condition or are receiving support through MaPS for a non-compensable condition, it is important that you continue to adhere to any medical restrictions and return to work programs that have been implemented.

 The Comcare website contains information for employees about how COVID-19 effects rehabilitation and return to work for existing claims.

-If you need additional support call the MaPS Helpdesk on 02 6215 3333 and they will direct you to the WHS team who can provide strategies to assist you.
+If you need additional support call the MaPS Help Desk and they will direct you to the WHS team who can provide strategies to assist you.